AntiCodeer/java_DSA/README.md

     3rd customer has wealth = 8
     The 2nd customer is the richest with a wealth of 10.

 - Q31.
 LeetCode 1470.
-Shuffle the Array
+Shuffle the Array.

 Given the array nums consisting of 2n elements in the form [x1,x2,...,xn,y1,y2,...,yn].